muldjord/skyscraper/README.md

 * Add support for grouping multi-disk games so they only have one entry in the gamelists.
 See issues/232 (Thank you to 'igno2k' for suggesting this)

 #### Version 3.5.8 (16th August 2020)
-* Now supports spaces in Attract-Mode media paths
+* Now supports spaces in Attract-Mode media paths (Thank you to user 'o0alucard0o' for pointing this out)

 #### Version 3.5.7 (31st July 2020)
 * Now uses regular expressions when converting text to Pegasus format for better compatibility